 We buy our raw materials from a limited number of suppliers.
-During fiscal 2021, one of our suppliers, Lonza Group AG, represented more than 10% of our total raw material purchases.
-During fiscal 2020, another of our suppliers, Yasunaga Trading Company, LTD (Yasunaga), represented more than 10% of our raw material purchases.
-We currently purchase all of our beta-alanine for our CarnoSyn® and SR CarnoSyn® business from Yasunaga.
+During fiscal 2024 and fiscal 2023, one of our suppliers represented more than 10% of our total raw material purchases.
+Additionally, we currently purchase all of our beta-alanine for our CarnoSyn®, SR CarnoSyn® and TriBsynTM products from a single manufacturer located in Japan.
 Any disruption in their ability to source materials for or produce the amounts of beta-alanine needed to meet our requirements could have an adverse effect on our business.

-The loss of any of our other major suppliers or of any supplier who provides us materials that are hard to obtain elsewhere at the same quality could adversely affect our business operations.
+The loss of any of our major suppliers or of any supplier who provides us materials that are hard to obtain elsewhere at the same quality could adversely affect our business operations.
 Although we believe we could establish alternate sources for most of our raw materials, any delay in locating and establishing relationships with other sources could result in shortages of products we manufacture from such raw materials, with a resulting loss of sales and customers.
-In certain situations we may be required to alter our products or with our customer's consent to substitute different materials from alternative sources.
+In certain situations, we may be required to alter our products or with our customer's consent to substitute different materials from alternative sources.

 A shortage of raw materials or an unexpected interruption of supply could also result in higher prices for those materials.
 We have experienced increases in various raw material costs, transportation costs and the cost of petroleum-based raw materials and packaging supplies used in our business.
-Increasing pricing pressures on raw materials and other products have continued throughout fiscal 2021 as a result of limited supplies of various ingredients, the effects of higher labor and transportation costs, and the impact of COVID-19.
-We expect these upward pressures to continue through fiscal 2022.
+Increasing pricing pressures on raw materials and other products have continued throughout fiscal 2024 as a result of limited supplies of various ingredients, and related inflationary factors, including higher labor and transportation costs.
+We expect these upward pressures to continue through fiscal 2025.
 Although we may be able to raise our prices in response to significant increases in the cost of raw materials, we may not be able to raise prices sufficiently or quickly enough to offset the negative effects such cost increases could have on our results of operations or financial condition.